MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMApplicationCatalogWebsitePoint.md

 ```

 ## DESCRIPTION
-The **Get-CMApplicationCatalogWebsitePoint** cmdlet gets an Application Catalog website point in Microsoft System Center Configuration Manager.
+The **Get-CMApplicationCatalogWebsitePoint** cmdlet gets an Application Catalog website point in Configuration Manager.
 This site system role supports the Application Catalog website.

 You can specify a website point by either site code or by the name of the server that hosts the role.